22-03-14RevatureSalesforceTraining/Vanquish/README.md

 ## Project Description

-The associate squad should create a custom Salesforce application based on a business of their choosing.
+Worked as a squad to create a custom Salesforce application based on a business of selling IT products and solutions to small businesses.

 ## Technologies Used